wightsci/OneNoteUtilitiesGraph/docs/Invoke-ONApp.md

 PS C:\> Invoke-ONApp -ID ' 0-634cb14d92da4a1c85ca21fccb057cf7!40-816F7725BEF00A5F!665030'
 ```

-This command uses opens a Page based on its ID.
+This command opens a Page based on its ID.

 ## PARAMETERS